PLEASE GO TO OUR NEW UN2100 INITIATIVE PAGE BY CLICKING HERE

 Second product of the initiative

-Paper/proposal entitled “Strengthening the UN system: The case for a Committee of the Heads of Governing Bodies” by Dr Harris Gleckman – click here to read full paper.
+Proposal entitled “Strengthening the UN system: The case for a Committee of the Heads of Governing Bodies” by Dr Harris Gleckman – click here to read the full proposal.